BIG FM Partners with Paralympic Committee of India for IndianOil New Delhi 2025 World Para Athletics Championships - www.lokmattimes.com

 BIG FM Partners with Paralympic Committee of India for IndianOil New Delhi 2025 World Para Athletics Championships

-PNN Mumbai (Maharashtra) [India], September 27: BIG FM, one of India's largest radio networks, has announced its association as ...
+Mumbai (Maharashtra) [India], September 27: BIG FM, one of India's largest radio networks, has announced its association as the ...

 Mumbai (Maharashtra) [India], September 27: BIG FM, one of India's largest radio networks, has announced its association as the Official Radio Partner of the IndianOil New Delhi 2025 World Para Athletics Championships.
 The prestigious event is scheduled to be held at the Jawaharlal Nehru Stadium from 27 September to 5 October 2025.